Send Your First Task in 5 Minutes

 Option B: Polling

-If you prefer not to set up webhooks, you can poll the task status until it reaches a terminal state (verified, failed, expired, or cancelled).
+For development or simple scripts, you can poll the task status until it reaches a terminal state.

 TypeScript